THE AUTO BUILDER

 Author

-Dan Burrill and Josh Kaylor
+Dan Burrill & Josh Kaylor

-Over the past few months, Chevs of the 40’s and Street Rod Headquarters Project ’47 dubbed All In has transformed from a rusty and tired $300 farm truck, into a highly-detailed pickup chassis featuring C4 Corvette front and rear suspension components and a Blueprint Engines 383 stroker, fitted with the best parts money can buy.
+Over the past few months, Chevs of the 40’s and Street Rod Headquarters Project ’47, dubbed All In, has transformed from a rusty and tired $300 farm truck into a highly-detailed pickup chassis featuring C4 Corvette front and rear suspension components and a Blueprint Engines 383 stroker, fitted with the best parts money can buy.

 Now it’s time to bring the body to par with the rest of the truck.
-After disassembling the front sheetmetal, cab and bed, the components were sent out to be blasted.
+After disassembling the front sheetmetal, cab, and bed, the components were sent out to be blasted.
 Since the original truck is a three-window model, owner Rob Logsdon opted to purchase an additional five-window cab for the buildup.
 The blaster revealed that even though the new cab appeared solid, it would, however, require several new panels on the lower portion to repair the pinhole rust.
 That’s rather common, and since Chevs of the 40’s stocks nearly every sheetmetal part, this wasn’t a problem.
-Among the panels to be replaced, Time Machines also installed a new Bitchin Products recessed firewall and transmission tunnel, to make additional room for the 383/700R4 engine/trans combo.
+Among the panels to be replaced, Time Machines also installed a new Bitchin Products recessed firewall and transmission tunnel to make additional room for the 383/700R4 engine/trans combo.

 Once Time Machines completed all the rust repair and the custom sheetmetal work, Logsdon delivered the truck to New Start Auto Works for the final paint and bodywork to be completed.
 Since much of the original sheetmetal was solid, the sheetmetal required only minimal work before the DuPont Brilliant Silver and Violet Pearl was applied.
 Follow along as Time Machines Northwest and New Start Auto Works finishes up the exterior of Project All In.